 Applicants must submit official TOEFL or IELTS examination scores unless they have earned or will be earning a bachelor's, master's, or doctoral degree from either:

 - A regionally accredited U.S. college or university where English is the sole language of instruction, or

 - A foreign college or university which provides instruction solely in English.
 UC Davis Graduate Studies will only approve waivers for foreign colleges and universities which list English as the sole language of instruction in the IAU World Higher Education Database (WHED).
-If English is not the sole language of instruction listed (or if no language is listed at all), the waiver does not apply.
+If English is not the sole language of instruction listed (or if no language is listed at all), or if the institution does not appear on the WHED website, the waiver will not be approved.
 No other documentation (e.g. letters, language certificates, school websites) will be reviewed or accepted.

 UC Davis does not offer conditional admission for applicants who have not earned a passing TOEFL/IELTS score.
 The score report is required before application processing can be completed.
 Contact us if you have questions.

 To apply for a visa, take your passport and Certificate of Eligibility (Form I-20 or DS-2019, usually issued by UC Davis Services for International Students and Scholars after you are admitted by Graduate Studies), plus proof of adequate financial resources for your studies and living expenses to a U.S. Consulate or Embassy.
 The types of visas available to you are the F-1 student visa and the J-1 Exchange Visitor visa.